mmolimar/kafka-connect-fs/docs/source/config_options.rst

   * Default: false
   * Importance: medium

-``file_reader.delimited.encoding``
-  Encoding to use for reading a file.
-If not specified, the reader will use the default encoding.
+``file_reader.json.record_per_line``
+  If enabled, the reader will read each line as a record.
+Otherwise, the reader will read the full content of the file as a record.

-  * Type: string
+  * Type: boolean
+  * Default: true
   * Importance: medium

 ``file_reader.delimited.default_value``